matthewfeickert/intro-to-docker/_episodes/09-build-with-ci.md

 When the jobs finish navigate to your GitLab Registry tab in your GitLab project UI and click on the link named `<user name>/<build-with-ci-example>` under **Container Registry**.
 Notice there are 4 container tags.
-Click on the icon next to the `py-3.6` tag to copy its full registry name into your clipboard.
+Click on the icon next to the `py-3.8` tag to copy its full registry name into your clipboard.
 This can be used to pull the image from your GitLab registry.

 > ## Pull your image from GitLab Registry
 >
-> Pull your CI built Python 3.6 image using its full registry name and run it!
+> Pull your CI built python 3.8 image using its full registry name and run it!
 >
 > > ## Solution
 > >
 > >~~~
-> >docker pull gitlab-registry.cern.ch/<user name>/build-with-ci-example:py-3.6
+> >docker pull gitlab-registry.cern.ch/<user name>/build-with-ci-example:py-3.8
-> >docker run --rm -it gitlab-registry.cern.ch/<user name>/build-with-ci-example:py-3.6
+> >docker run --rm -it gitlab-registry.cern.ch/<user name>/build-with-ci-example:py-3.8
 > >python3 --version
 > >~~~
 > >{: .source}
 > >~~~
-Python 3.6.9
+python 3.8.9
 > >~~~
 > >{: .output}
 > {: .solution}